hmcts/azure-policy/README.md

 Policies that are to be assigned to a management group are located within the appropriate management group directory under `assignments/mgmt-groups`.

-Policies that are to be assigned to a subscription or group of subscriptions are located with the appropriate subscription directory under `assignments/subscriptions`.
+Policies that are to be assigned to a subscription or group of subscriptions are located within the appropriate subscription directory under `assignments/subscriptions`.

 When you've decided on a scope, create a policy assignment file in the appropriate directory.
 Name the file assign.policyname.json e.g. `assign.tagging.json`